trap-neuter-enclose/trap-neuter-enclose/src/posts/tulsa-anti-tnr-letter.md

 “Unowned free-roaming cats pose important threats to human health.
 Zoonotic concerns include the rabies virus, Toxoplasma gondii, Bartonella species, Toxocara cati, Microsporum canis, Cryptosporidium species, Campylobacter species, Yersinia pestis, Cheyletiella species and Francisella tularensis.”

 ▪ **Folfer, W. R., Lovelace, K., Robertson, S., Rose, C., (2013) American Association of Feline Practitioners: Freeroaming, abandoned and feral cats.
 Journal of Feline Medicine and Surgery, 821-822**
-“As a rabies vector, cats pose a disproportionate risk for potential human exposures…” “A study of 67 counties in Pennsylvania found that 44% of postexposure prophylaxis administration was due to cats, most of which (82%) were feral, stray, or unowned.”
+“As a rabies vector, cats pose a disproportionate risk for potential human exposures…”
+“A study of 67 counties in Pennsylvania found that 44% of postexposure prophylaxis administration was due to cats, most of which (82%) were feral, stray, or unowned.”
 “Many other potential zoonotic and cat-specific diseases are harbored in feral cat populations in addition to rabies.
 Among these are bartonellosis, toxoplasmosis, plague, endo-and ectoparasites, feline immunodeficiency (FIV), feline leukemia virus (FeLV), and rickettsial diseases.”
 “Group feeding of cats by colony caretakers puts cats at a greater risk for contracting diseases whose transmission is augmented by increased animal density and contact rates among cats…Group feeding also increases risk for contracting rabies and other wildlife diseases by enabling greater contact along the interface between cat colonies and wildlife reservoirs…Feeding sites that attract raccoons, skunks, and foxes are particularly dangerous because these species are rabies reservoirs in the U.S.”
 “TNVR does not adequately meet feral cat population control needs that public health and animal welfare necessitate.”
 “One recent study, which modeled costs and benefits for TNVR as compared to trap and euthanize programs, found that in all scenarios trap and euthanize programs were cheaper to conduct and had a higher economic benefit.”
 “TNVR…should not be endorsed as an effective approach…for mitigating health concerns related to feral cat colonies.”

 ▪ **Roebling, A. D., Johnson, D., Blanton, J. D., Levin, M., Slate, D., Fenwick, G., Rupprecht, C. E., (2014) Rabies prevention management of cats in context of trap, neuter, vaccinate, release programs.
 Zoonoses Public Health 61(4), 290-296.**
-“Domestic cats shed 3 to 349 million T gondii oocysts 3 to 5 days after consuming infected animal tissues…” “Annual fecal deposition…by owned cats in the 3 communities was estimated to be 76.4 tons…Feral cats…could be contributing 29 .5 tons of feces to environment per year…”
+“Domestic cats shed 3 to 349 million T gondii oocysts 3 to 5 days after consuming infected animal tissues…”
+“Annual fecal deposition…by owned cats in the 3 communities was estimated to be 76.4 tons…Feral cats…could be contributing 29 .5 tons of feces to environment per year…”
 “T gondii oocysts…can remain viable for more than a year in the soil.
 Contaminated soil is an important source of infection for humans, herbivores, rodents, and birds.”

 ▪ **Dabritz, H. A., Atwill, R., Gardner, I. A., Miller, M. A., Conrad, P. A., (2006) Outdoor fecal deposition by freeroaming cats and attitudes of cat owners and nonowners toward stray pets, wildlife, and water pollution.
 JAVMA 229, 74-81**
 “Rabies is a disease of great significance in all species, including humans.
 In the most recently published survey of rabies surveillance in the United States, rabid animals were identified in 49 states…cats represented…nearly 4 times that reported for dogs.”
 “In one survey of feral cats in Italy, two of eight rabid cats were from known feral cat colonies that were managed by human caregivers.”
-“Toxoplasma gondii always is present in feral cat colonies…” “One study estimated that in a single community, the amount of feces deposited outdoors by the 2046 feral cats living there every year was about 29.5 tons.
+“Toxoplasma gondii always is present in feral cat colonies…”
+“One study estimated that in a single community, the amount of feces deposited outdoors by the 2046 feral cats living there every year was about 29.5 tons.
 A study tracking sources of E. coli in storm sewers feeding rivers and streams demonstrated that the highest percentage from any one source came from cats.”

 ▪ **Kustritz, M.V.R., (2011) Managing feral cat colonies.
 DVM Proceedings May 01, 2011**
 “Of the more common zoonotic diseases spread by free-roaming cats, rabies is the most worrisome…the disease is diagnosed in cats more often than in any other domestic animal.”
 “Among the other zoonoses of concern are plague, which has been spread from rodents to cats to humans; toxoplasmosis, which has been spread by free-roaming cats soiling water sources; and Lyme disease, which has been spread by infected ticks brought into the home by free-roaming cats.”

 ▪ **How do free-roaming and feral cats impact humans and wild animals?
 (1998) Animal Sheltering, May-June 1998**
 “When T. gondii infects…pregnant women it may cause a congenital syndrome that includes deafness, seizures, retinal damage, and mental retardation in the fetus or neonate.
 In immunocompromised individuals…it may produce severe central nervous system damage…Additional concerns have been raised by recent studies of schizophrenia, depression, suicidal behavior, obsessivecompulsive disorder, rheumatoid arthritis, brain cancer, and scholastic underachievement in children, which have reported correlations between such conditions and elevated T. gondii…”
 “…10% of all deaths of people with HIV are directly from Toxoplasmosis.”
-“T. gondii alone is sufficient reason to stop conducting TNR…” “…a recent study…confirms previous reports of higher suicide rates in those infected with T. gondii.”
+“T. gondii alone is sufficient reason to stop conducting TNR…”
+“…a recent study…confirms previous reports of higher suicide rates in those infected with T. gondii.”
 “…ocular toxocariasis…is terribly debilitating…blindness is the most common result, with children bearing the high portion of cases.”
 “…many of the cat associated zoonoses are severe and can even include life threatening conditions, such as bubonic plague…”

 ▪ **Hillsborough Animal Health Foundation (2012) Public Health Issues.
 Hahf.org/awake/public-health-issues/**
 “…stray cats serve as major reservoirs for the bacterium Bartonella spp.
 And B. clarridgaiae.
 Consequently, stray cats and their fleas are the only known vectors for infecting house bound cats and humans with this bacterium.
 Human infections that may result from exposure of this bacterium via stray cats include: cat scratch disease…bacillary angiomatosis, hepatic peliosis…endocarditis, bacteremia, osteolytic lesions, pulmonary nodules, neuroretinitis, and neurological diseases.”

 ▪ **United States Department of Agriculture, Animal and Plant Health Inspection Service, Wildlife Services, United States Department of the Interior (2003) Management of feral and free-ranging cat populations to reduce threats to human health and safety and impacts to native wildlife species in the commonwealth of Puerto Rico.
 Environmental Assessment, 1-65**
 “…the Centers for Disease Control and Prevention has determined that feral cat colonies pose a threat to human health.”
 “Up to 74 percent of all cats will host the toxoplasmosis-causing parasite in their lifetime and shed hundreds of millions of infectious eggs as a result.
 Any contact, either directly or indirectly, with cat feces risks human and wildlife health.”
 “Multiple peer-reviewed studies, including the CDC’s, have found that TNR programs do not adequately reduce feral cat populations or effectively mitigate health concerns.”
 “The only sure way to simultaneously protect wildlife and people is to remove feral cats from the landscape.”

-▪ **American Bird Conservancy + 199 other agencies/organizations (2014) Letter to the Honorable Sally Jewell, Secretary,**
-U.S. Dept. of the Interior. www.abcbirds.org
+▪ **American Bird Conservancy + 199 other agencies/organizations (2014) Letter to the Honorable Sally Jewell, Secretary, U.S. Dept. of the Interior. www.abcbirds.org**
 **FERAL CATS PREDATE ON OTHER ANIMALS**
 “…cats are responsible for the extinction of at least 33 species of birds around the world.”
 “Estimates from Wisconsin indicate that between 500,000 and 8 million birds are killed are killed by rural cats each year in that state (urban cats are not included in these estimates).”
 “Predation by cats has an economic impact of more than $17 billion dollars per year in the U.S.”

 ▪ **Hildreth, A. M., Vantassel, S. M., Hygnstrom, S. E., (2010) Feral cats and their management.
 University of Nebraska, Extension, EC1781**
-“We estimate that free-ranging domestic cats kill 1.4-3.7 billion birds and 6.9-20.7 billion mammals annually.
+“We estimate that free-ranging domestic cats kill 1.4-3.7 billion birds and 6.9-20.7 billion mamals annually.
 Un-owned cats, as opposed to owned pets, cause the majority of this mortality.
 Our findings suggest that free-ranging cats cause substantially greater wildlife mortality than previously thought and are likely the single greatest source of anthropogenic mortality for US birds and mammals.”
-“Domestic cats…have been listed among the 100 worst non-native invasive species in the world.”
+“Domestic cats…have been listed among the 100 worst non-native invasive species in the world.
 “We estimate that between 258 and 822 million reptiles and between 95 and 299 million amphibians could be killed by cats in the contiguous United States each year.”

 ▪ **Loss, S. R., Will, T., Marra, P. P., (2013) The impact of free-ranging domestic cats on wildlife of the United States.
 Nature Communications DOI: 10.1038/ncomms2380**